krkeegan/home-assistant-addons/alarmdecodermqtt/README.md

 This has very basic and rudimentary features:

-- An mqtt topic for each zone with json payloads
+- An mqtt topic for each zone on/off payloads
-- An mqtt topic with the global "ready" state of the alarm
+- An mqtt topic for the panel with a json payload of all of the panel attributes, including `state` which produces a Home Assistant friendly state
 - Ability to define a list of zones that are on an expander board so that they are not cleared by alphanumeric messages.